geogardenclub/geogardenclub.github.io/docs/develop/testing.md

 * *Load testing.* We do not test that the system performs well under "load", where load can mean a large number of concurrent users and/or a large amount of stored data.
 * *External service testing.* We do not test "low-level" code, specifically external services such as database, photo storage, and authentication.
 This is because we mock external services in our test code.
 * *Matrix (platform/device) testing.* GGC is intended to be used on three platforms: iOS, Android, and Web.
 Each of these platforms supports many different devices.
 We only test on one platform (iOS) and one device (typically iPhone 17).
-* *UX testing.* Our tests do not ensure that user needs are met and that they have a positive experiece using the app.
+* *UX testing.* Our tests do not ensure that user needs are met and that they have a positive experience using the app.

 Despite these limitations, our tests should help improve developer courage.
 In other words, the presence of a test suite that exercises most of the UI can give developers the confidence to attempt improvements to the code base because unintended ripple effects will often be caught by testing.
 A decent test suite should enable us to incrementally improve the quality of the code over time.

 ## Run the tests

+Before you can run the test suite, bring up the iOS simulator and verify that you can run the GGC app on it.
+(The test suite assumes that the iOS simulator is available and that GGC can be loaded on it.)
+Once you've verified that GGC runs on the iOS simulator, you can stop execution of GGC on it.
+(If you forget to do this, don't worry, invoking the test suite should stop execution of any running app on the simulator automatically.)
+Don't quit the simulator, however.

 To run the test suite, invoke `./run_tests.sh`.
 It should take around 4 minutes to run, and should produce output similar to the following: